-Interpreting customer feedback beyond NPS score can be trickier task that you might think.
+Interpreting customer feedback beyond the NPS score can be a trickier task than you might think.
 Imagine this.
 You have composed a clever questionnaire with carefully worded questions.
 It presents tested categories for ranking between best to worst or fastest to slowest.
 You have added a box for free form comments that you dread to analyse.
 The difficult part is now done – all answers can be structured and analysed in bulk.
 If the response ratio is good, you’re golden.
 Or are you?

-People see NPS score scale very differently
+People see the NPS score scale very differently

 Would you recommend our service?